galaxyproject/training-material/topics/ecology/tutorials/Biodiversity data exploration/tutorial.md

 >    - {% icon param-select %} *"Variables links exploration"*: `Autocorrelation of one selected numerical variable`
 >        - {% icon param-select %} *"Select columns containing numerical values"*: `c6`
 >
->     You must get two outputs, one text file containing the Autocorrelation function values and one PNG file in the data collection showing the autocorrelation for a variable.
+>     You have to get two outputs, one text file containing the Autocorrelation function values and one PNG file in the data collection showing the autocorrelation for a variable.
 >     If the bars of the histogram are strictly confined between the dashed lines (representing 95% confidence interval without white noise), there is auto-correlation.
 >
 >    Here, we don't see there is autocorrelation.